-CONTRACT TYPE DESCRIPTION OF SERVICES FEE RANGES Portfolio Management Services We direct and monitor the investment portfolio.
-This may be provided on a non-discretionary or discretionary basis.
-The fee depends on the type of client, the asset classes under advisement, the complexity of the portfolio and other factors.
-Fees may be higher or lower depending on asset level breakpoints, and fees or a portion of fees may be contingent on meeting performance hurdles.
-Fees range from 2 to 60 basis points on the net asset value of the investment assets (or on commitments to private investments) and are generally subject to a minimum annual fee.
-Fees for discretionary mandates specifically focused on secondaries and/or co-investments may include carried interest and a management fee.
-Staff Extension Services Depending on a client's specific needs, we build a custom relationship, typically acting as a sounding board, leveraging our research platform and supplementing their internal capabilities.
-Often our work focuses on alternative assets.
-The fee depends on the client's in-house resources and the specific set of services desired by the client.
-Typically, these are fixed fee arrangements, subject to a minimum annual fee.
+CONTRACT TYPE DESCRIPTION OF SERVICES FEE RANGES Management portfolio.
+Services portfolio. ■ This may be provided on a non- - ■ The fee depends on the type of client, the asset classes under advisement, the complexity of the portfolio and other factors.
+Fees may be higher or lower depending on asset level breakpoints, and fees or a portion of fees may be contingent on meeting performance hurdles. ■ Fees range from 2 to 60 basis points on the net asset value of the investment assets (or on commitments to private investments) and are generally subject to a minimum annual fee.
+Fees for co-investment advisory services are negotiable depending on the size and complexity of a client's co-investment program and overall relationship with CA. Fees for discretionary mandates specifically focused on secondaries and/or co-investments may include carried interest and a management fee.
+Staff Extension Services Depending on a client's specific needs, we build a custom relationship, typically acting as a sounding board, leveraging our research platform and supplementing the client's internal capabilities.
+Often our work focuses on alternative assets. ■ The fee depends on the client's in-house resources and the specific set of services desired by the client. ■ Typically, these are fixed fee arrangements, subject to a minimum annual fee.